 No, I think that (...)
 I know how to control myself quite well; I know when I need to stop.
 I don't spend all day on the Internet or anything like that.
-No.
+No. Girl, 16 years, Spain (3)

-On the contrary, for adolescents who lacked the internal resource of self-regulation and self-discipline, balancing online presence and offline engagement was a more pressuring and effortful process, involving more unsuccessful trials.
-This difficulty was often related to particular online activities of preference, mainly social networking and online gaming:
+On the contrary, for adolescents who lacked the internal resource of selfregulation and self-discipline balancing online presence and offline engagement was a more pressuring and effortful process involving more unsuccessful trials.
+This difficulty was often related to particular online activities of preference - mainly social networking and online gaming: